 "The protest candidates will run as Democrats to guarantee that there is one clear date for the primary election and one clear date for the general election," Thompson said.
 "The Democrats and their union bosses are the ones who decided to force these baseless recalls on our state, and by ensuring every Democratic candidate faces a primary election, we will limit their ability to once again create chaos within the election process.”

 Protest candidates will not get any active campaign support, Thompson added, but they will get help collecting the necessary signatures to put their names on the ballot.

-State Sen. Van Wanggaard (R-Racine) is actively campaigning throughout the district in preparation for the June 5 general election.
+State Sen. Van Wanggaard (R-Racine) is in preparation for the June 5 general election.
 Gov. Scott Walker, Lt.
 Gov. Rebecca Kleefisch, and three other GOP state senators are also targeted for recall.

 The move doesn't add any cost to local municipalities, said Ben Sparks, spokesman for the Republican Party.
 Because there is already going to be a primary to decide the Democratic candidate in the gubernatorial race, it's just a matter of adding names to the ballots.